 Horses are granted access to the woods on the edge of the playing fields on Pollard Lane.
 The permissive bridle path takes in much of the woods from the centre to the Leeds Bradford Road side, which is shown on boards within the Wood itself.
 There is even a gallop section in the wildflower meadow.
 Be aware that there tend to be a lot of dog walkers in parts of the wood – in case your horse is likely to get spooked.

 The ‘Trim Trail’ boasts a melange of workout stations that zig zag alongside the pedestrian path.
-Test yourself on pull up bars, parallel bars, leg swings and a host of other metal structures.
+This static gym trail contains pull up bars, parallel bars, leg swings and a host of other metal structures.
 The distance between each station suits the gym goer that has a little bit more time on their hands.

 The playground is made up of the classic swings and slide combination.
-This is easily accessed adjacent to the car park off Leeds Bradford Road and is ideal for families wanting a quick burst of play before heading on a walk through the woods.
+This is easily accessed adjacent to the car park off Leeds Bradford Road (See here for parking) and is ideal for families wanting a quick burst of play before heading on a walk through the woods.

 Fishing isn’t advertised on any of the signage around the woods but local anglers have recommended several spots on the canal – close to Bramley Fall Woods.
 Get in touch with the Leeds DASA (anglers society) to confirm which waters (and spots) are legal to fish on.